JGCRI/pygcam/docs/source/install.rst

 ---------------------------

-Regardless of how you've installed ``pygcam``, you will also need to install GCAM itself, which in turn requires java.
+Regardless of how you've installed ``pygcam``, you will also need to install GCAM itself, which in turn requires Java.

 This is a short guide to these topics since they are outside the scope of ``pygcam``.
 See the `GCAM <https://github.com/JGCRI/gcam-core/releases>`_ website for the most